PerriAlessandro/Automated-Robot-Navigation-with-Collision-Avoidance/README.md

-How to run and aim of the project
+How to run and aim of the assignment
 ----------------------
 It is possible to start the program by simply running the command:
 ```bash